UKGrantmaking 2025

 History

-Intended as a step on from our snapshot report last year, this work builds on the vision and previous research supported by the Pears Foundation which started with Family Foundation Philanthropy in 2008, and later became the Foundation Giving Trends series.
-These reports were published by the Centre for Charitable Giving and Philanthropy, Bayes Business School, (formerly Cass Business School, University of London) until 2013 and subsequently the Association of Charitable Foundations (2014 to 2022).
+This work builds on the vision and previous research supported by the Pears Foundation which started with Family Foundation Philanthropy in 2008, and later became the Foundation Giving Trends series.
+These reports were published by the Centre for Charitable Giving and Philanthropy, Bayes Business School, City St George’s University of London, (formerly Cass Business School, City University) until 2013 and subsequently the Association of Charitable Foundations (2014 to 2022).
 Previous reports are available from the Pears Foundation and ACF.

-There were a variety of authors between 2008 and 2022, with the core methodology developed by Cathy Pharoah (Honorary Visiting Professor, Bayes Business School) who was the lead author, supported and implemented in more recent years by Dr Cat Walker (The Researchery).
+There were a variety of authors between 2008 and 2022, with the core methodology developed by Cathy Pharoah (Honorary Visiting Professor, Bayes Business School) who was the lead author, supported and implemented in the latter years by Dr Cat Walker (The Researchery).